 (919) 956-2341 | kgantt@TheInstituteNC.org

 As a member of the Institute’s Executive Management Team, Ms. Kaye Gantt oversees the organization’s ongoing operations at multiple locations within and beyond the state of North Carolina.
 Ms. Gantt is responsible for implementing business strategies, plans and procedures; establishing policies that promote the organization’s culture and vision; managing relationships with partners and vendors; and working with programs to manage and achieve program goals and objectives.
 Ms. Gantt provides the leadership, management and vision necessary to ensure the organization’s operational controls and administrative systems are working efficiently and effectively, promoting the financial strength and growth of the organization.
-Ms. Gantt has an extensive background in banking operations and finance including commercial and retail lending, and holds numerous credentials including Project Management Diploma from NC State University's Department of Civil, Construction, and Environmental Engineering, and Master Compliance Administrator (MCA) from Morgan State University.
+Ms. Gantt has an extensive background in banking operations and finance including commercial and retail lending, and holds numerous credentials, her most recent being a Master in Business Administration from the University of North Carolina at Chapel Hill's Kenan-Flagler Business School.
+She also holds a Project Management Diploma from NC State University's Department of Civil, Construction, and Environmental Engineering, and Master Compliance Administrator (MCA) from Morgan State University.

 Board of Directors

 National Fair Housing Alliance